YourBoyRory/PasswordGenerator/README.md

 For added security, it is best to use your own word list, but if none is provided, one with fruits will be generated for you.

 The allowed wordlist must have +1 the number of passphrases to generate; by default, this would be 6 words in the file.
-If the wordlist is missing or there are not enough letters for the script to generate X unique words, a new word list will be generated.
+If the wordlist is missing or there are not enough words for the script to generate X unique words, a new word list will be generated.